 After climbing the 99 switchbacks we reached Trail Crest.
 I was so excited because it said we only had 1.9 more miles.
 That gave me a big push to keep going – Scott had the opposite reaction to the 1.9 miles we had left. 😉

 Can you see me?
 This was during that “only” 1.9 miles left!
-The last 1.9 miles was very difficult, maybe because we were actually waking up and realized we were actually hiking.
+The last 1.9 miles were very difficult, maybe because we were actually waking up and realized we were actually hiking.
 We both talked about how we were basically hallucinating during the final push to the top.

 Once we could see the hut I finally believed that the top of the mountain actually existed.